TaherehZarratEhsan/starter-hugo-academic/content/project/example/index.md

 #slides: example
 ---

-I start my research in breast cancer detection feild.
-I have read state-of-the-art methods in various breast data such as CT, MRI, and Mamo.
+I've started my research about breast cancer detection.
+I've read state-of-the-art methods in various breast data such as CT, MRI, and Mamo.
 Currently, I work on self-supervised and unsupervised approaches for breast cancer detection.